dmp-labs/dmp-af/docs/getting-started/prerequisites.md

 - Databricks
 - Any other dbt-supported warehouse

+Make sure that database is accessible from Airflow.

 ## Airflow Pools

-dmp-af requires two Airflow pools to be configured:
+dmp-af requires at least two Airflow pools to be configured:

 1. **dbt execution pool** - Controls concurrent dbt tasks
     - Name: Based on your target (e.g., `dbt_dev`, `dbt_prod`)
     - Slots: Start with 4-8, adjust based on resources

 2. **dbt sensor pool** - For dependency sensors
     - Name: `dbt_sensor_pool`
-   - Slots: 10-20 recommended
+    - Slots: 10-20 recommended, adjust based on resources

 Create via CLI: